AT&T Internet Review

 Our AT&T Internet Review

-With affordable broadband speeds and high levels of customer satisfaction, AT&T Internet is a solid choice for your internet needs.
-AT&T Internet refers exclusively to AT&T’s DSL service — though the more limited AT&T Fiber service is often mistakenly lumped under that label.
-DSL may be slower than fiber, but it can often compete with cable internet, and AT&T Internet has upped its speeds in recent years.
-Its plans range from 50 Mbps to 100 Mbps based on location, which is enough for three- to four-person households to regularly stream Netflix and browse social media.
+With affordable broadband speeds and high levels of customer satisfaction, AT&T Internet is a solid choice for internet.
+To be clear — by AT&T internet we mean AT&T’s DSL service, rather than fiber.
+DSL may be slower than fiber, but it can compete with cable.
+What’s more, AT&T has upped its speeds repeatedly in recent years.
+Plans range from 50 Mbps to 100 Mbps (based on location), enough for a three- to four-person household to regularly stream Netflix and browse social media.

 In addition to improved speeds, AT&T Internet ranks higher in customer satisfaction than other major cable companies.
-It helps that the company offers perks like a steep 1 TB data allowance and money-saving TV bundling options.
-Ultimately, if it’s available in your area, AT&T Internet is a safe bet for good speeds that won’t break the bank.
+It helps that the company offers perks like a lofty 1 TB data allowance and money-saving bundling options.
+If it’s available in your area, AT&T Internet is a sure bet for good speeds at fair rates.

-AT&T is #1 in customer satisfaction compared to other major cable internet providers.
+AT&T is no. 1 in customer satisfaction compared to other major cable internet providers.